Artist and fashion designer Chloe Trujillo is one of the most fascinating people we’ve ever met…

-My parents were fashion designers and they managed to get quite successful but my dad’s biggest regret was that he came from a very poor family and he didn’t have money to study so he started working right away.
-He’s such a good business man and artist that he made it in life, but he has 3 daughters, and I’m the oldest, so I think he put a lot of pressure on me to study so I could go to a nice university and get a nice job.
+My parents were fashion designers and they managed to get quite successful, but my dad’s biggest regret was that he came from a very poor family and he didn’t have money to study, so he started working right away.
+He’s such a good businessman and artist that he made it in life, but he has three daughters, and I’m the oldest, so I think he put a lot of pressure on me to study so I could go to a nice university and get a nice job.

 I was always an artist, I knew it early on, I was always drawing and painting.
 My mum was also painting in her free time when she was not designing clothes or getting inspiration.
 She had a little room that was just for her to paint.
 I started being good at math when it became more abstract with the x’s and y’s and z’s.
 I was fascinated by it because you had to really think more and see things in a different way, so when my dad saw that I was good at math he encouraged me to follow math and scientific studies, because to him I would have a better paid job, a better and more stable career as an engineer than in arts.

 So maybe that’s where some of the darkness comes from – it was like an inner conflict in me, because I wanted to be an artist, but there was no guarantee I could make it as an artist.